ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/02-Why-use-a-HPC.md

 --->

 ## So, why would I use a HPC?
-Remember, that not all problems are solved faster by using a cluster.
+Remember, not all problems are solved faster by using a cluster.
-If all I do is move my code from my local workstation onto the HPC, I may not see any improvement at all - you have to spend some time thinking about what you can benefit from the HPC.
+If all I do is move my code from my local workstation onto the HPC, I may see no improvement - you have to spend some time thinking about the benefits of migrating to the HPC environment.

 Some reasons you might use a HPC, particularly for machine learning, are:

 - The HPC has resources that you don't have - for example, your personal workstation might not have any GPUs for your GPU enabled code.
 - The HPC has better versions of resources you do have, like GPUs